Eliphaz21/Vuln_yab/README.md

 # Vuln_yab - Python-Based Vulnerability Scanner

-Welcome to **VulnHawk** — a powerful and educational open-source vulnerability scanner built in Python.
+Welcome to **Vulnyab** — a powerful and educational open-source vulnerability scanner built in Python.

 This repository includes **two versions** of the scanner: